mengjulu/lullabuy/README.md

 # LULLABUY
-An online shop build with node.js, ejs, redis, mysql, etc., and deploys on AWS & Godaddy.
+An online shop build with node.js, ejs, redis, mysql, etc., and deploys on AWS with docker.

 # Table of Contents
 - [Live Demo](#live-demo)